 Ecosystem Roles

 American crocodiles are top predators in aquatic ecosystems they inhabit.
-Their waste products and uneaten prey also contribute to other animals in the ecosystem.
-(Museum of Science and Inc., 1997)
+Their waste products and uneaten prey also contribute to other animals in the ecosystem. ("The Everglades", 1997)

 Economic Importance for Humans: Positive